eshort0401/EPBC_scrape/README.md

 PDF files to create a comprehensive database `EPBC_database.csv`.
     1. Reformat the "Title of referral" field.
     1. Look up data on each referral holder from the ASIC company register, such as ABN.
+1. Create columns in the database specifying the paths of the downloaded and combined PDF files, and clickable links to these files which work in Microsoft Excel or LibreOffice Calc.

 ## Known Issues
 1. When downloading the entire database at once, or scraping many pages at once,